thiagoanegreiros/QuizApp/README.md

 - ✅ Answer selection with highlight logic
 - ✅ Score-based results screen with color scale
 - ✅ Routing with `react-router-dom`
-- ✅ Prettier + ESLint configured
+- ✅ Unit tests and Code Coverage

 ---